The gateway to Europe's

 A new type of medical imaging better predicts disease progression but requires harmonised methodology for clinical use

-This project will develop sCT phantoms which will be characterised in at least two National Metrology Institutes.
-Digital phantoms will also be designed and validated to support the derivation of uncertainty budgets.
-The phantoms (physical and virtual) will then be used to assess sCT variability between multiple clinical centres to allow imaging data protocols to be harmonised.
+This project will develop characterisation methods for sCT reference phantoms which have the potential to reduce the variability between different CT scanners.
+Digital phantoms will also be designed and validated to support the derivation of related uncertainty budgets.
+The physical phantoms will then be characterised and used to assess sCT variability between multiple clinical centres.

 The work of speCTraMet and the guidance it develops will provide the first traceability for quantitative diagnostic imaging using sCT – allowing better treatment of patients whilst ensuring that their safety is paramount.